-Document Feature layers are one of two types of feature layers supported in ArcGIS for AutoCAD.
+Document feature layers are one of two types of feature layers supported in ArcGIS for AutoCAD.
 They are the expression of a GIS feature layers within the AutoCAD drawing.

 Document feature layers are data structures embedded within the drawing to establish attributed ArcGIS feature layers from standard AutoCAD entities in a drawing.
-It allows you to organize your drawing into feature classes of similar objects that share the same attribute schema.
-Features are comprised of a geometry and can maintain typed attribute field values.
+It allows you to organize the drawing into feature classes of similar objects that share the same attribute schema.
+Features are composed of a geometry and can maintain typed attribute field values.
 These attributes are managed by ArcGIS for AutoCAD.
-Block attributes on points, text labels and user defined parameters on Civil 3D features lines can also be used in conjunction with features and will be kept in synch when editing these attribute values with ArcGIS for AutoCAD or AutoCAD.
+Block attributes on points, text labels, and user defined parameters on Civil 3D features lines can also be used in conjunction with features and will be kept in synch when editing these attribute values with ArcGIS for AutoCAD or AutoCAD.

-Document feature layers in AutoCAD DWG files are recognized by ArcGIS Desktop as attributed ArcGIS feature layers, and you can add them directly to a map, or use them in geoprocessing tools without conversion.
+Document feature layers in AutoCAD DWG files are recognized by ArcGIS Desktop as attributed ArcGIS feature layers, and you can add them directly to a map or use them in geoprocessing tools without conversion.

 Feature classes exported from ArcGIS Desktop to an AutoCAD file will be created as document feature layers.